alchemy-fullstack-js-fall-2018/simple-database/LAB.md

 This is where `rimraf` and `mkdirp` will come in handy in your [Mocha's before/after hooks](https://mochajs.org/#hooks).

 Your tests will need to handle asynchronous calls.
-You will need to read about [Mocha and async support](https://mochajs.org/#asynchronous-code).
-(HINT: return Promises!)

 ### `Store`